 Q. Why is the Camden Highline a good idea?

 Transforming a disused piece of infrastructure into a public park comes with many benefits.
-We want the Camden Highline to be a source of civic pride that creates health, social, economic and envrionmental benefits for London.
-Part of the work we're carrying out is quantifying these benefits and the need for the project and explaining the benefits created.
+We want the Camden Highline to be a source of civic pride that creates health, social, economic and environmental benefits for London.
+Part of the work we're carrying out is quantifying the need for the project and explaining the benefits created.

 Q. Why is the Camden Highline temporary?